-The Coast Guard proposes to establish a safety zone on the Kaskaskia River between miles 9 and 11.
-This action is necessary to provide for the safety of life on these navigable waters near Evansville, IL during high speed boat races on September 16 and 17, 2017.
-This proposed rulemaking would prohibit persons and vessels from being in the safety zone unless authorized by the Captain of the Port Upper Mississippi River or a designated representative.
-We invite your comments on this proposed rulemaking.
+The Coast Guard is establishing a safety zone for all navigable waters on the Kaskaskia River between mile marker (MM) 9.0 and MM 11.0.
+This action is necessary to provide for the safety of life on these navigable waters near Evansville, IL during high speed boat races.
+Entry of vessels or persons into this safety zone is prohibited unless authorized by the Captain of the Port Upper Mississippi River (COTP) or a designated representative.

 Start Further Info

 If you have questions on this rule, call or email LCDR Sean Peterson, Chief of Prevention, U.S. Coast Guard; telephone 314-269-2332, email Sean.M.Peterson@uscg.mil.

 End Further Info

 Start Supplemental Information